7-time F1 champ joins Denver Broncos ownership group - NewsBreak

 Walton, the head of the ownership group, is hoping to purchase the team for a record $4.65 billion sale .

 Walton is the chairman of the Walmart Board and an heir to Sam Walton, the company’s founder.
 Forbes estimates his net worth at $58.8 billion .
-He would be the richest owner in the NFL, if the deal is approved.Condoleezza Rice joins new Broncos ownership group
+He would be the richest owner in the NFL, if the deal is approved.Bryan Cranston, Aaron Paul bring record crowd to Isotopes Park

 Multiple reports indicate the final vote will go down on Aug.
 9 in Minnesota.
 24 of the league’s 31 other owners will need to approve of the sale, according to ProFootball Talk’s Mike Florio .Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.